RekanAnwar/quiz_app/DOCUMENTATION.md

 ## Project Overview

 The Web3 Number Guessing Game is a blockchain-based application built with Flutter and Solidity where players guess numbers between 0-100 and earn GUESS tokens based on their accuracy.
-The game leverages Ethereum smart contracts to handle game logic and token distribution in a transparent and decentralized manner.
+The game leverages Ethereum smart contracts to handle game logic and token distribution in a transparent and decentralized manner. **The game is completely free-to-play** - players only receive rewards when they win, and there are no entry fees.

 ## Table of Contents